 FCI Aliceville is a low-security federal prison located in Aliceville, Alabama.
 The facility houses female inmates.
-FCI Aliceville Camp is located adjacent to the main institution.
+FCI Aliceville Camp is adjacent to the primary institution.
 The camp also houses female inmates.
 It is also known as Aliceville prison and Federal Correctional Institution Aliceville.

 Table of contents